TAC-Insight/fw-ticket-integrator/README.md

 ### tickets.sql

 The `tickets.sql` file should conform to the [FW API ticket payload body](https://api.fast-weigh.com/swagger/ui/index#!/Tickets/Tickets_Post).

+It is a simple text file with only the sql statement in it.

 Field names should be renamed to match the keys in the ticket payload.